 Volunteer with Promise the Children

-Please join others and volunteer with Promise the Children to help us advocate for the growing number of children whose parents are increasingly challenged to pay for childcare, quality early education, health care and modest housing.
+Please join us and volunteer to help Promise The Children advocate for the growing number of children whose parents are increasingly challenged to pay for childcare, quality early education, health care and food.

 We are mainly staffed with volunteers who update the website, write blogs and Facebook posts, newsletters, Tweets and serve on the Board of Directors.